facebookresearch/fastText/README.md

 This assumes that the `text.txt` file contains the paragraphs that you want to get vectors for.
 The program will output one vector representation per line in the file.

-EXPERIMENTAL:  If you want to continue learing on addtional.txt on closed supervised model, you can use:
+EXPERIMENTAL:  To learn on addtional.txt even after closed/supervised model.bin, try:

 ```
 $ ./fasttext supervised-append model additional.txt
 ```

-Pleae take a look at "classification-split.sh" example, where single train file, is splitted into many and trained incrementally.
-For safety, current design decision don't allowed to change any previous model parameters for additional supervised-append except learning rate, lr.
+Pleae take a look at "classification-split.sh" example, where single train file is splitted into many and trained incrementally.
+When supervised-append done, it overrides and appends new data for supplied model.
+For safety, current design decision don't allow changing any previous model parameters for the supervised-append except learning rate, lr.
 This may be changed in the future.